-Fibromyalgia was once thought to be strictly a psychiatric problem.
-Now, it is classified as a physical disorder.
-Causes may include:
+Fibromyalgia was once thought to be a strictly psychiatric disorder.
+Now it’s classified as a physical disorder.

 - stressful or traumatic events

 - a malfunctioning of the central nervous system (CNS)